Step by Step to SLS (LLM and SPILS Programs)

 Applicants whose native language is English still must formally request a TOEFL waiver to complete the requirement.

 Applicants may request a waiver of the TOEFL if they have studied previously in an English-speaking academic institution or have used English extensively in their professional work.
 Waivers may be granted to those applicants who have studied or worked in English full time for two years or more.
-Applicants seeking a waiver should furnish a formal letter requesting such an exemption, as well as evidence of their linguistic competence (e.g., a letter from an employer or an article published in English).
+Applicants seeking a waiver should furnish a formal letter requesting such an exemption, as well as evidence of their linguistic competence (e.g., a letter from an employer or an article written and published in English).

 The waiver request must be submitted with your application.